SDBrett/jekyllblog/_posts/2017-11-21-VCAP7-CMA-Design-Objective1.1.md

   - vRA
 ---

 Holding workshops with business stakeholders is the primary method of gathering business requirements.
 The goal of requirement gathering is to understand what the business is trying to acheive.
-Requirements also provide the constraints which we must work within.
+Requirement workshops may also provide the constraints which we must work within.

 As a consultant conducting design workshops, it is important to have an agenda and list of goals before starting a workshop.
 When planning a workshop determine the desired outcomes.
 This will determine the appropriate stakeholders to invite.